Nexus Letters all 50 States!

 • A medical catastrophe involving one’s child

-• Gruesome incidents observed by first responders, rescue teams, military police, medics, corpsmen, firefighters, EMTs, or paramedics
+• Gruesome incidents observed by first responders, Coast Guard service-members, rescue teams, military police, medics, corpsmen, firefighters, EMTs, or paramedics

 • Witnessing the serious injury, unnatural death, or physical or sexual abuse of another person